-Simple, quick, and delicious, this fried cabbage with bacon and onions is the ultimate Southern comfort food.
-The cabbage is sauteed until tender with garlic, onion, and salty bacon fat.
+Simple, quick, and delicious, this Southern comfort food - fried cabbage with bacon and onions is simply delicious!

 The full recipe and ingredients can be found in the recipe card below this post.

-In a large cast iron dutch oven or large skillet, cook the bacon until crispy over medium heat for about 12-15 minutes.
+Cook the bacon.
+In a large cast-iron Dutch oven or skillet, cook bacon until crispy over medium heat for 12-15 minutes.

-In the same skillet with leftover bacon grease (you can leave all in but I prefer discarding half of it or a little more just to make it a little healthier and enough for bacon to pick up the smoky flavors) add onions and cook until translucent.
+Saute onion and garlic.
+In the skillet with remaining bacon grease (you can keep it all, but I prefer discarding some for a healthier option and to let the bacon absorb smoky flavors), add onions and cook until translucent.

 Add the minced garlic and cook until fragrant.